Skip to main content

 Carbon reporting

-We have calculated our carbon emissions for the latest complete reporting year (1 August 2022 to 31 July 2023), using two separate frameworks: the Welsh Government’s Public Sector Net Zero Reporting Framework; and the EAUC’s (Environmental Association for Universities and Colleges) Standardised Carbon Emissions Framework (SCEF).
-The below chart shows our baseline emissions, and our emissions for the 2022/23 year according to both reporting approaches.
+We use two separate frameworks for our carbon emission calculations: the Welsh Government’s Public Sector Net Zero Reporting Framework; and the EAUC’s (Environmental Association for Universities and Colleges) Standardised Carbon Emissions Framework (SCEF).
+The below chart shows our baseline emissions, and our emissions for the 2024/25 year according to both reporting approaches.

 Cardiff University annual emissions, by category (tCO₂e)